AI Agent Examples: Real Examples Driving Business Transformation With An Intelligent Agent

 How Many Types Of Agents Are Defined In Artificial Intelligence

 Intelligent agents in AI come in various types, each designed to handle specific tasks and environments.
-Understanding these types is crucial for businesses looking to implement AI solutions effectively.
+Understanding these types is crucial for businesses looking to implement agentic AI solutions effectively.
 Here's an overview of the main types of AI agents:

 Type of AI Agent | Description | Example Use Case |